PaulDapolito/EasyTeX/critiques/December 2.md

 **What things do you wish were different about the language's format and specification?**

+One thing (small) that I find myself wishing were different is the style of the outputted .tex file.
+When you first described this project, you envisioned mostly a way to bypass some of the uglier tex code, but you also mentioned the possibility of this being a means to teach the basics of TeXing to new students /people.
+The  code you output, with no whitespace or indentation, is really hard to read and would hardly encourage anyone to dig through it and try to learn from it.
+Adding blank spaces between problems, between the header and the body, that kind of thing, might make this slightly easier on the eyes.
+At the same time, I realize this isn't the main focus of the project, but I'm looking at the TeX output quite a bit to gain an understanding of what your prokject is capable of, so that's why I have an issue with it.

 **Do you think it is of high priority to provide an environment for the language?**

+I think the sublime option should be doable, but I still think the whitespace is higher priority, if you think you can make headway on it.

 **How do you think I can make the installation/setup procedure easier for EasyTeX users?
 What were your experiences like with the language's